-- The majority of emissions arise from cars and LGVs; - There is no decipherable contribution from point sources or industry; - There is a small contribution from buses and HGVs: - Congestion and delay are expected to increase (according to the South West Peninsula Route Strategy and in the short term as the restrictions on foreign travel mean more people will be holidaying in the UK); and - At some isolated locations (eg at N14), exceedances of the objective are considerable and are unlikely to be resolved in the next few years.
+- Most emissions arise from cars and light goods vehicles, - There is no decipherable contribution from point sources or industry, - There is a small contribution from buses and heavy goods vehicles, - Congestion and delay are expected to increase (according to the South West Peninsula Route Strategy and in the short term as the restrictions on foreign travel mean more people will be holidaying in the United Kingdom), - At some isolated locations (for example, at N14), excesses are considerable and are unlikely to be resolved in the next few years.

 Because of the above points it is going to be very difficult to implement a measure which will have a large enough impact to improve the situation sufficiently to achieve the objective within the timescale of this plan.
-A number of measures have been discussed within the Action Planning process, anything implemented will need to be proportionate to the issue which has been identified, which is a very localised issue in relation to a handful of properties in Chideock, which are located close to the road on the steeper part of the hill west of the village.
-Notwithstanding the aim to achieve the air quality objectives within Chideock, it is recognised that a general reduction in emissions of air pollutants will benefit the health of the population.
+A number of measures have been discussed within the action planning process, anything implemented will need to be proportionate to the issue which has been identified, which is a very localised issue in relation to a handful of properties in Chideock, located close to the road on the steeper part of the hill west of the village.
+It is recognised that a general reduction in emissions of air pollutants will benefit the health of the population.
 The following sections outline measures which will be implemented, and those which require further investigation.
 Appendix B includes measures which have been discussed and discounted (and the reasons for being discounted).

-4 Development and Implementation of Dorset Council AQAP
+Development and implementation of Dorset Council air quality action plan